TharinduTS/Expression_project_with_protein_atlas/README.md

 #)

 # --- enrichment score calculation  ---
+# gene sums gives me the sum of all nCPM values across all cell types for each gene
 gene_sums = agg_df.groupby('Gene')['nCPM'].transform('sum')
+#gene counts gives me how many cell types entries it has
 gene_counts = agg_df.groupby('Gene')['nCPM'].transform('count')
+#average nCPM across all other cell types for the same gene
 avg_other = (gene_sums - agg_df['nCPM']) / (gene_counts - 1)

 # Avoid division by zero or inf